trupalukani/trupalukani/README.md

-- 👋 Hi, I’m Trupal and I like to build apps!
+- 👋 Hi, I’m Trupal and I like to build!